Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-04.md

 **Add a background image behind a section.**

-Same idea as above but apply the background behind a div, section or any block.
+Same idea as above but apply the background behind a div, section, or any block.

 ```CSS
 body section > div, .main > div {